hzeller/rpi-rgb-led-matrix/utils/README.md

 sudo ./led-image-viewer -f -s *.png  # Loop forever but randomize (shuffle) each round.

 # Show image.png and animated.gif in a loop.
 Show the static image for 3 seconds
-# while the animation is shown for 5 seconds (-t takes precendence for animated
+# while the animation is shown for 5 seconds (-t takes precedence for animated
 # images over -w)
 sudo ./led-image-viewer -f -w3 -t5 image.png animated.gif